Q&A: Sir Peter Gluckman talks science, Facebook and climate change

 Our major goal is to make it the second home to some of the best thinkers in the world, and who want to come here and actually engage with New Zealand.

 What about your family life?
-You've been a busy person these past few decades, and you've got grandchildren would you'd like to see more of?
+You've been a busy person these past few decades, and you've got grandchildren who you'd like to see more of?

 Well I hope they'd like to see more of me, is more the point.